DarkRiftNetworking/DarkRift.Documentation/advanced/debugging_common_issues/recycling_warnings.md

 ```

 ## Description
-This warning is raised when DarkRift detects objects that should be recycled are being finalized (i.e. garbaged collected) when they shouldn't be.
+This warning is raised when %DarkRift detects objects that should be recycled are being finalized (i.e. garbaged collected) when they shouldn't be.
 This usually has no functional impact on the application but can indicate an opportunity to improve performance.

 The following snippet would cause this warning to be displayed:
 ```csharp